{{flagHref}}

 Chemical Properties Description

-Indium is somewhat inert at room temperature due to the thin, protective oxide layer that forms over its surface, which shields it from further oxidation.
-This passivation layer increases the stability of the metal under normal conditions, facilitating a broader range of possible industrial uses.
-In more reactive or acid-rich environments, indium readily dissolves and generates salts that can subsequently be utilised in various chemical processes.
+Indium is somewhat inert at room temperature because of the thin, protective oxide layer that forms over its surface and protects it from further oxidation.
+This passivation layer increases the stability of the metal under normal conditions, which provides a greater range of possible industrial uses.
+In more reactive or acid-rich environments, indium readily dissolves and generates salts which then can go on to be used in various chemical processes.

 Physical Properties